Assisted Living in Sioux City, Iowa

-Assisted Living at Orchard Pointe at Surprise provides the comforts of a private or semiprivate apartment with a supportive lifestyle that welcomes new residents, fosters friendships, and encourages family support.
+Assisted Living at The Heritage at Northern Hills provides the comforts of a private or semiprivate apartment with a supportive lifestyle that welcomes new residents, fosters friendships, and encourages family support.

-With activities of daily living discreetly managed, you’ll enjoy each day with increased confidence.
+With activities of daily living discreetly managed, our residents easily enjoy the events of each day with increased confidence.

 Services in Assisted Living are tailored to each person’s physical, social, emotional and spiritual needs.
-Our goal is to help you remain as independent as possible for as long as possible with a personalized plan of wellness and care.
+Our goal is to help our residents remain as independent as possible for as long as possible with a personalized plan of wellness and care.

-- Needs and Health Assessment prior to move-in
+- Needs and Levels of Care (LOC) Assessment prior to move-in

 - Levels of care to meet your specific health care needs